 → Want to start reading Malazan?
 Here’s an all you need to know guide about Malazan Book of the Fallen.

 There you go.
-The longest fantasy right now, so far, is Malazan Book of The Fallen.
+The longest fantasy book series right now is no other than Malazan Book of The Fallen.

 What’s the longest book title ever?